otimong/gg-demo/README.md

 ```
 npm install           # to install dependencies
 npm run build-tails   #to build your tailwind css
+npm run start-graphql #This will start the graphql server
-npm run dev           # to compile TypeScript files and to run next.js
+npm run dev           # to compile TypeScript files and to run next.js  (localhost:3003)
 PORT=3030 npm run dev # ^ same but on port 3030